Murali4723/Murali4723/README.md

 - 🎓 B.Tech in Computer Science and Engineering
 - 📊 Passionate about data, visualization, and real-world insights
 - 🤖 Building ML, NLP, and EDA projects
-- 🌱 Currently learning deep learning and deployment
+- 🌱 Currently exploring deep learning and end-to-end deployments

 ---